 The Freedom of Information Act (FOIA)

-disclosure law that says within the executive branch of the government everything is releasable unless it falls in one of nine specific categories of information.
+is a disclosure law that says within the executive branch of the government everything is releasable unless it falls in one of nine specific categories of information.
 The act does not require

 exempted information be withheld, but permits